 ALC_CMC.5.8C The CM system shall identify the configuration items that comprise the TSF.
 ALC_CMC.5-10 The evaluator shall examine the CM system to determine that it identifies the configuration items that comprise the TSF.
 1029 The CM documentation should describe how the CM system identifies the configuration items that comprise the TSF.
 The evaluator should select a sample of configuration items covering each type of items, particularly containing TSF and non-TSF items, and check that they are correctly classified by the CM system.
 1030 For guidance on sampling see A.2, Sampling.
 ALC_CMC.5.9C The CM system shall support the audit of all changes to the TOE by automated means, including the originator, date, and time in the audit trail.
 ALC_CMC.5-11 The evaluator shall examine the CM system to determine that it supports the audit of all changes to the TOE by automated means, including the originator, date, and time in the audit trail.
 1031 The evaluator should inspect a sample of audit trails and check, if they contain the minimum information.
 ALC_CMC.5.10C The CM system shall provide an automated means to identify all other configuration items that are affected by the change of a given configuration item.
 ALC_CMC.5-12 The evaluator shall examine the CM system to determine that it provides an automated means to identify all other configuration items that are affected by the change of a given configuration item.
 1032 The CM documentation should describe how the CM system identifies all other configuration items that are affected by the change of a given configuration item.
-The evaluator should select a sample of configuration items, covering all types of items, and exercise the automated means to selected item.
+The evaluator should select a sample of configuration items according all types of items and even in the evaluator than a standard manner to selected item.

-determine that it identifies all items that are affected by the change of the
+items, covering all types of items, and exercise the automated means to determine that it identifies all items that are affected by the change of the